Log-Brunn-Minkowski inequality under symmetry: Some properties of convex compact sets and the -sum

 The \textit{support function} $h_K:\R^n\to \R$ of a compact convex set $K$ in $\R^n$ is defined, for $x\in\R^n$, by

 Note that support functions are positively homogeneous of degree one and subadditive.
-A boundary point $x\in\partial K$ is said to have a unit outer normal (vector) $u\in S^{n-1}$ provided
+A vector $u\in\R^n\backslash\{o\}$ is an exterior normal vector at a boundary point $x\in\partial K$ if

-A point $x\in\partial K$ is called \textit{smooth boundary point} if the unit outer normal is unique.
+and it is called a unit exterior normal if $u\in S^{n-1}$.
+A point $x\in\partial K$ is called \textit{smooth boundary point} if there exists a unique exterior unit normal.
 We denote by $\partial' K$ the set of all smooth boundary points.
-It is well known that the set of all non-smooth points of a convex body has $\mathcal{H}^{n-1}$-measure equal to $0$.
+It is well known that the set of all non-smooth boundary points of a convex body has $\mathcal{H}^{n-1}$-measure equal to $0$.
+The \textit{spherical image map}